-The mission of the Office of Multicultural Student Affairs (OMSA) is to support the academic success of students of color at the University of Chicago and to build an inclusive campus community.
-OMSA is located at 5710 South Woodlawn Avenue, a space that it shares with the Office of LGBTQ Student Life.
-5710 is a student-centered space that offers study and meeting spaces for campus groups as well as for individual students.
+The mission of the Office of Multicultural Student Affairs (OMSA) is to support the academic success of students of color at the University of Chicago and build an inclusive campus community.
+OMSA is located at 5710 South Woodlawn Avenue, a space that is home to the Center for Identity + Inclusion.
+The Center is a student-focused space that offers study and meeting spaces for campus groups as well as holistic support services.
 OMSA strives to foster cross-cultural dialogue through a variety of programs, including panel discussions, film screenings, and performances.
-All students, faculty, staff, and alumni of the University are welcome to partner with OMSA in advancing its efforts to support students of color.

 Office of LGBTQ Student Life